arc-eng/cli/examples/extract-project-template/template.md

 These details provide a comprehensive overview of the project's technical and legal setup.

 ### README File
-The `README.md` file for the PR Pilot CLI project is structured and organized as follows:
+The `README.md` file for the Arcane Engine CLI project is structured and organized as follows:

 ### Structure and Sections:
 1. **Header**: Includes a centered logo and navigation links (Install, Documentation, Blog, Website).
-2. **Introduction**: Briefly describes the purpose and functionality of PR Pilot CLI.
+2. **Introduction**: Briefly describes the purpose and functionality of Arcane Engine CLI.
 3. **Usage**: Explains how to use the CLI with examples for various tasks.
 4. **Options and Parameters**: Detailed list of command-line options and parameters.
-5. **Installation**: Steps to install PR Pilot CLI via pip and Homebrew.
+5. **Installation**: Steps to install Arcane Engine CLI via pip and Homebrew.
 6. **Configuration**: Information about the configuration file location.
 7. **Contributing**: Encourages contributions and links to the GitHub repository.
 8. **License**: Specifies the licensing information (GPL-3).